 You must prove that you have a right to rent property in England if you’re:

-You won’t have to prove your right to rent if you live in:
+You will not have to prove your right to rent if you live in:

 - student accommodation, for example halls of residence

 - accommodation provided by your employer as part of your job or training

 - accommodation with a lease of 7 or more years

 Check the full list of exemptions from the right to rent property checks.

 - check your documents or carry out an online right to rent check to make sure you can rent a property in England